-The goal of the Plano Independent School District is to provide opportunities for all students to experience success beyond graduation.
-To achieve this goal, parents and students are urged to review carefully the information contained in this catalog and to work closely with school counselors to develop four-year, state-recommended educational plans.
+Parents and students are urged to review carefully the information contained in this catalog and to work closely with school counselors to develop four-year, state-recommended educational plans.
+To assist in the planning process, the catalog includes a description of each course and its requirements in the secondary program.